HubSpot Free CRM Limitations & How to Overcome Them

 - HubSpot branding across all emails, landing pages, and chatbots

 - Only 2 social media accounts can be connected for ad management

 - Only 2,000 marketing email sends per month

 - Landing pages are limited to a few very simple templates

-That said, to get access to the features that Hubspot is famous for and execute powerful marketing campaigns, users will need to upgrade from the free version and pay for the Marketing Hub.
+To get access to the features that HubSpot is famous for and execute powerful marketing campaigns, users will need to upgrade from the free version and pay for the Marketing Hub.

-The lack of built in reporting - I get that they want to monetize the product, but it feels a little sneaky to hold back all reporting until you pay for the add ons.
+The lack of built-in reporting - I get that they want to monetize the product, but it feels a little sneaky to hold back all reporting until you pay for the add-ons. —Capterra review